falkenber9/falcon/README.md

 This required the following precautions:

-- **Switch Viterbi decoder to 8 bit**: SRSLTE uses a 16-bit Viterbi decoder if AVX2 is available, whereas the version underlying IMDEA OWL uses 8-bit Viterbi decoder.
+- **Switch Viterbi decoder to 8 bit**: srsLTE uses a 16-bit Viterbi decoder if AVX2 is available, whereas the version underlying IMDEA OWL uses 8-bit Viterbi decoder.
 This circumvents direct comparison since spurious (false) DCI are decoded to different sequences of bits.
-Therefore, ``#undef VITERBI_16`` in file ``dci.c`` of SRSLTE library even if ``LV_HAVE_AVX2`` is defined to achieve the same behavior.
+Therefore, ``#undef VITERBI_16`` in file ``dci.c`` of srsLTE library even if ``LV_HAVE_AVX2`` is defined to achieve the same behavior.

 With these precautions, both versions decoded and processed exactly the same set of DCI candidates (whether true or spurious).
 All candidates were classified identically.
 However, we noticed the following (minor) differences:

-- **DCI scrambled with RA/P/SI-RNTI**: MCS is provided by the updated version.
-In such cases the old version always reports MCS=0.
+- **DCI scrambled with RA/P/SI-RNTI**: MCS is correctly provided by the ported version.
+In such cases the original version always reports MCS=0.
 - **Swapping**: In case the *Transport Block to Codeword Swap Flag* is set, the related values appear in swapped order.
 - **Invalid RB allocation**: If the library detects an illegal RB allocation (i.e. spurious DCI carrying an illegal resource block group assignment), a nulled line is printed.
-The old version prints arbitrary values.
+The original version prints arbitrary values.